sachinym/dp-203-azure-data-engineer/Instructions/Labs/2-Spark-nobook-in-Synapse-Pipeline.md

 ## Task 2: Run a Spark notebook interactively

 Before automating a data transformation process with a notebook, it can be useful to run the notebook interactively in order to better understand the process you will later automate.

+In this task, you will be using synapse workspace to run the Spark Notebook interactively.

 1. After the script has completed, in the Azure portal, go to the dp203-xxxxxxx resource group that it created, and select your Synapse workspace.
 2. In the **Overview** page for your Synapse Workspace, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab; signing in if prompted.